-The Appointed Judges shall be selected by each Confederation Council.
+The Appointed Judges will be selected by each Confederation Council and proposed to the Waterski Council for approval (the list order in which they are submitted corresponds to the choice priority).
 All appointed judges must be qualified in all three events.